bradallenfisher/dmd-course-materials/practice/good_design_tells_the_truth.md

 **Prompt:**

 In these chapters, Grudin hypothesizes what good design is and what it should be.
-After reflecting on this reading, write about a time where you had an overwhelmingly good experience or overwhelmingly negative experience with some aspect of design.
+After reflecting on this reading, discuss a time where you had an overwhelmingly good experience or overwhelmingly negative experience with some aspect of design.
 This could include a product, service, or any other manifestation of design.

 **Writing guidelines:**